OleksandraOst/generator/README.md

-Self-evolving benchmark Generator (🧬Clinical reasoning Assistant)
+Self-evolving benchmark Generator (🧬 Clinical reasoning Assistant)

 - Supports an OpenAI API–compatible endpoint (to be used for the question generation, the question answering, and the evaluation)
 - Every question is novel